facebook/zstd/doc/zstd_compression_format.md

 FSE encoding/decoding involves a state that is carried over between symbols, so decoding must be done in the opposite direction as encoding.
 Therefore, all FSE bitstreams are read from end to beginning.
+Note that the order of the bits in the stream is not reversed, we just read the elements in the reverse order they are written.

 For additional details on FSE, see [Finite State Entropy].